-- 1. Laptops are allowed in class, but may ONLY be used for appropriate in-class work (i.e. taking lecture notes on lecture days; looking at OpenBook on Discussion Days).
+- 1. Laptops are allowed in class, but may ONLY be used for appropriate in-class work (i.e. taking lecture notes on lecture days; looking at OpenBook during Discussions).
 Anyone violating these rules will no longer be permitted to have their laptop in class. - 2.
 Texting is NOT allowed in class. - 3.
 Late Policy: You will have "1 Free Late Pass" during the quarter.
-When necessary, you may submit 1 assignment late (with the exception of the Take-Home Quiz on Coming of Age in Mississippi, which must be turned in on time).
+When necessary, you may submit 1 assignment late (with the exception of the Research Paper, which must be turned in on time).
 You must contact me within 24 hours of the assignment's due date and you have 3 days to complete your work (even if you end up not turning in the assignment, you will have still used your Late Pass by saying you want to use it!).
 NO OTHER LATE WORK WILL BE ACCEPTED.
 If you do not use your late pass this quarter, you will be awarded one Extra Credit point at the end of the quarter. - 4.
 Tardiness: We will follow the "5 Minute Rule."
 Your presence is required within the first 5 minutes of class.
 If you are not in your seat, you will not be allowed in class.